 The first stage is seed development.
 Broccoli takes about 1-2 weeks to germinate.
 While in this stage, keep seeds indoors and in a preferably warm area — around 80° F.

 Once the seeds have germinated, you have 3-4 weeks of seedlings development.
 Here, they develop roots and their first leaves.
 Once you see the seedling emerge from the soil, reduce the temperature to 60° – 65° F. Keep indoors until 4 weeks old.

-Transfer the seedlings outdoors.
+Sow seeds and transfer the young plants outdoors.
 In this stage, broccoli develops a stalk and mature leaves.
 Then, the flowering top we associate with broccoli.
 For the next 55 – 65 days, they will continue to mature.
 Water regularly according to the care instructions above.